 There are a huge variety of Paris luxury tours with a private local guide, there are plenty of unique ways to experience it.

 Paris is the one city in Europe I can’t resist luxury.
 Just the thought of strolling down the Rue de Rivoli to Le Meurice for a glass of champagne sets off a burst of confetti and happiness in my head.
 Paris is a city made for luxury, a city that revels in fashion, grand hotels, graceful architecture and stately gardens.

-(In my defence, my lust for French luxury comes after years of staying in damp 2-star hotels in the Latin Quarter and eating baguettes for dinner, and that Paris was pretty wonderful, too, though not very healthy).
+(In my defence, my appreciation of French luxury comes after years of staying in damp 2-star hotels in the Latin Quarter and eating baguettes for dinner (and lunch), and that Paris was pretty wonderful, too, though not very healthy).